-In particular, we have focused on the so called "clock effect," defined by the difference in the arrival time between two massive particles (as well as photons) orbiting around a gravitating source in opposite directions after one complete loop with respect to a given observer (5; 6; 7).
+In particular, we have focused on the so called "clock effect," defined by the difference in the arrival times between two massive particles (as well as photons) orbiting around a gravitating source in opposite directions after one complete loop with respect to a given observer (5; 6; 7).

 We have also analyzed the motion of massless spinning test particles, according to an extended version of the Mathisson-Papapetrou model in a general vacuum algebraically special spacetime using the Newman-Penrose formalism in the special case in which the multipole reduction world line is aligned with a principal null direction of the spacetime.
+Recent applications concern instead the study of the Poynting-Robertson effect for spinning particles.